Birnou/WP-Activate-Debug/README.md

 # WP-Activate-Debug
-Files need to activate the debug environment in WordPress
+Files needed to activate the debug environment in WordPress